 Author: Rick James

 The symbol for Christian faith is a man nailed to a wooden cross.
-It could have been something like the Wal-Mart yellow smiley, but it's not.
 More than lepers and mustard seeds, death is the dominant New Testament metaphor for the Christian life.
 This book is about the little "d" of death that shows up in endless ways in our lives.
 We might never die for our witness, but our reputation sure can.
 And we can all experience the death of a dream, a job, a relationship, a hoped-for future.
 There's no need to push or shove or wait in line; everyone gets a chance to die.